Green Maps that Engage Stakeholders in the Workplace

 Each of the company's facilities had notable paybacks and outcomes (download a map).

 The company created an animated interactive 'e-learning' tool to share what they accomplished with their 60,000 employees and to encourage them to extend the efficiencies to their own communities.
-Designed to appeal to all audiences, Delta Electronics' animation has several sections.
-We suggest viewing the Delta Green Vision section, especially 2.2(which animates each of the maps) and 2.3 (which highlights outcomes for each) or the entirety.
+Designed to appeal to all audiences, Delta Electronics' animation included a Green Vision along with each of the Green Maps and highlighted outcomes for each.
+Originally provided in English and Chinese, it's currently offline.

 With facilities in China, Taiwan, Japan, The Netherlands, California and other places, Delta Electronics gained much through Green Mapmaking, and distributed packs of Green Maps to celebrate their 35th Anniversary.
 Championing the project from the beginning, Vincent Chen from Delta Foundation also wrote about the outcomes for our 2009 book, Green Map Impacts.
 Download Delta's story (or the entire book).